yssource/rhai/README.md

 println!("result: {}", result.field);               // prints 42
 ```

-In fact, any function with a first argument (either by copy or via a `&mut` reference) can be used as a method-call on that type because internally they are the same thing:
+In fact, any function with a first argument (either by copy or via a `&mut` reference) can be used as a method call
+on that type because internally they are the same thing:
-methods on a type is implemented as a functions taking an first argument.
+methods on a type is implemented as a functions taking a `&mut` first argument.

 ```rust
 fn foo(ts: &mut TestStruct) -> i64 {